-This five-day course provides participants with a comprehensive understanding of the critical factors and challenges to consider when seeking to achieve excellence in digital government.
+This five-day course, Excellence in Digital Government, is provided by LINK in partnership with the ITU Academy.
+The course offers participants a comprehensive understanding of the critical factors and challenges to consider when seeking to achieve excellence in digital government.

 Course Overview